deploymenttheory/go-api-sdk-jamfpro/README.md

 ## Getting Started with `go-api-sdk-jamfpro`

-This guide will help you **GET** started with `go-api-sdk-jamfpro`, a Go SDK for interfacing with Jamf Pro.
+This guide will help you get started with `go-api-sdk-jamfpro`, a Go SDK for interfacing with Jamf Pro.

 ### Prerequisites